Gofrettin/Left-4k-Dead/docs/README.txt

 --------------
 A zombie shooter game inspired by Left 4 Dead.
 Made by Markus Persson for the 2009 Java 4k Competition.
-Ported to a desktop application by Toby Davis
+Ported to a desktop application by Toby Davis.

 ------
 -Play-